Stephen Colbert: The Late Show (2015–2026)

 On April 10, 2014, CBS announced in a press release that Colbert "will succeed David Letterman as the host of The Late Show, effective when Mr. Letterman retires from the broadcast."
 On January 12, 2015, CBS announced that Colbert would premiere as the Late Show host on Tuesday, September 8, 2015.
 The first guest of the new Late Show was George Clooney.
-The show has a much more political focus than David Letterman's Late Show.
+The show has a much more political focus than Letterman's Late Show.
+It featured a Colbert Book Club, and segments on the arts, like Dame Helen Mirren reading Tennyson's "Ulysses".

 During his tenure as the host of The Late Show, Colbert hosted the 69th Primetime Emmy Awards, broadcast on CBS on September 17, 2017.
 In 2021, he and his Spartina Productions company signed a deal with CBS Studios, through which programs such as Tooning Out the News and Fairview were produced.
 Colbert was also an executive producer on Comedy Central's Tha God's Honest Truth.
 On August 30, 2023, Colbert and fellow talk show hosts Jimmy Fallon, Seth Meyers, Jimmy Kimmel, and John Oliver, began hosting the comedy podcast Strike Force Five to support their staff members out of work due to the 2023 Writers Guild of America strike.
 From 2024 to 2025, he was a producer on the CBS late-night comedy panel game show, After Midnight, alongside his wife Evie.
 The show ended after two seasons, following host Taylor Tomlinson's departure.

 On July 17, 2025, CBS announced that it would end The Late Show with Stephen Colbert and retire The Late Show franchise altogether in May 2026 after 33 years.
 The network, noting that the show has been No. 1 in late night for nine straight seasons, said: "Our admiration, affection, and respect for the talents of Stephen Colbert and his incredible team made this agonizing decision even more difficult.
 With much gratitude, we look forward to honoring Stephen and celebrating the show over the next 10 months alongside its millions of fans and viewers."